Ramu (1966 film): Soundtrack

-Release, reception, and legacy
+Release and reception

 Ramu was released on 10 June 1966.
-The film was a commercial success, running for over 100 days in theatres, and won the National Film Award for Best Feature Film in Tamil.
-Kalki appreciated Tirulokchandar's direction, Seetharaman's writing, and called Ramu a pleasing family film.
+The film was a commercial success, running for over 100 days in theatres, and won the National Film Award for Best Tamil Feature Film.
+Kalki appreciated Thirulokachandar's direction, Seetharaman's writing, and called Ramu a pleasing family film.
 Kumar, after watching the film, said it made him realise how weakly he had written the original film, and appreciated Seetharaman for making a superior product.
 His brother Ashok appreciated Seetharaman for making "suitable changes" that made the Tamil film more successful.

+Legacy

-Ramu was remade in Telugu under the same title in 1968 by the same studio and director, with Rajkumar reprising his role.
+After the success of Ramu, Ganesh became a much sought after actor and was signed on for eight more films.
+It was remade in Telugu under the same title in 1968 by the same studio and director, with Rajkumar reprising his role.
 K. Bhagyaraj said the inspiration for the story of his film Mundhanai Mudichu (1983) was a poster of Ramu, which he had seen as a child.
 The poster of Ramu featured the protagonist with his motherless son.
 Bhagyaraj wondered how it would be if he were in that position and prepared the story of Mundhanai Mudichu.
 Unlike Ramu, the protagonist's son was changed from a preteen to an infant.